How Eye Contact And Attraction Are Linked

 Eye Contact Is Often The First Step

-Eye contact in this setting signifies an interest in getting to know the other person.
+; your eye contact in this setting signifies an interest in getting to know the other person.
 It can be an invitation to approach the person and get to know them.
 Eye contact is a technique used when attracting women or men.
+Meeting and holding someone’s gaze can get their attention in almost any situation.
 Getting someone's attention with eye contact can often lead to a better interaction rather than approaching someone with no prior contact.

 Eye Contact Communicates Intent

 Body language generally communicates a person's thoughts and attitudes in unspoken ways.
-For example, fold the arms and leaning back when someone is talking to you can communicate being closed off to their ideas or even hostility towards the person.
+For example, as a general rule, if you fold the arms and lean back when someone is talking to you, it can communicate being closed off to their ideas or even hostility towards the person.
+On the other hand, eye contact is an incredibly powerful way to show you’re listening and make a person feel open to your intention.

 When you make eye contact with someone you are attracted to, it communicates intentionality.
-You are purposefully telling them you are both looking at them and reading their body language to see if the attraction is mutual.
-Eye contact, more than any other form of body language, communicates intent, focus, and attention.
+You are purposefully telling them you are looking at them and reading their body language to see if the attraction is mutual.
+More than any other form of body language, eye contact communicates intent, focus, and attention.
+In this way, eye contact makes people see your intentions for the conversation and whatever kind of relationship springs forth after that.
+The power of eye contact is that it has the power to communicate both attraction and indifference.

 The Rest Of The Story

-We've discussed how eye contact can get you noticed and communicates attraction, but what next?
-What else does can eye contact do for you?
+We've discussed how eye contact can get you noticed and communicate attraction, but what next?
+What else can eye contact do for you?

-Once you have the attention of the person you are attracted to, eye contact continues to play a roll in how you communicate.
-Keeping eye contact while talking with the person is an excellent way to indicate you are listening, that you are comprehending and that you are paying attention to them.
+Once you have the person you are attracted to, eye contact plays a role in communicating.
+Keeping eye contact while talking with the person is an excellent way to indicate you are listening, comprehend, and pay attention to them.
 Eye contact communicates continued interest and that you have chosen them to be the focus of your attention.

+However, the science of eye contact isn’t the only place to look for examples of how eye contact and movement help people communicate.
 Eye contact isn't the only way to show continued interest, however.
 Again, other body language cues help communicate a continued attraction.
-Things like body posture, slightly leaning towards the person and smiling all let them know that you feel an attraction towards them and that you are enjoying your interaction.
+Things like body posture, slightly leaning towards the person and smiling all let them know that you feel attracted to them and enjoy your interaction.

 The same goes for women.
-Often socialization and cultural expectations of how a woman is supposed to act can cause her to perform a roll rather than be genuine with body language, or even verbal language.
+Often socialization and cultural expectations of how a woman is supposed to act can cause her to perform a role rather than be genuine with body language or even verbal language.
 Here again, eye contact is a marker that is hard to fake and, therefore, can give insight into a person's true feelings.

 Eye Contact And Attraction

 What is it about eye contact specifically that communicates attraction?
+Why is it love at first sight and not first conversation?
 There are a few benefits of eye contact that come into play here.

-When eye contact occurs, the body releases a small dose of the chemical Oxytocin.
-Oxytocin is often called "the love hormone," and is associated with social, sexual, and emotional bonding.
+When eye gazing occurs, the body releases a small dose of the chemical Oxytocin.
+Oxytocin is often called "the love hormone" and is associated with social, sexual, and emotional bonding.
 A hormone is released when we look into each other's eyes that help us create stable bonds.
 This hormone's release is excellent news for people who are attracted to each other.
-You can have bonding time over dinner just by having eye contact.

 Eye Contact And Relationships

 They say that the eyes are the windows to the soul.
+People’s eyes tell us a lot about them.
 We certainly act as if they are.
 When we don't want people to know what we're thinking, we tend to avoid their gaze.
-When we want to open up to someone and invite them into our mind (so to speak), we can look them in the eyes.
+When we want to open up to someone and invite them into our minds (so to speak), we can look them in the eyes.
+There is so much that can be learned from someone’s gaze, based on the direction they’re looking at and their eye gaze and movement.

 Eye contact matters far more than merely an initial attraction.
 When we are looking for a long-term relationship or are seeking to strengthen an existing relationship, keeping the practice of eye contact can help form a foundation of open and honest communication.

-Eye contact can be a great way to strengthen the bond between you and your partner.
+Eye gazes can be a great way to strengthen the bond between you and your partner.
 As we have said, the release of Oxytocin creates bonding and the feeling of being in love.
-It is a great way to communicate to your partner that you still want them, still want to know them, and still want them to know you.
+It is a great way to communicate to your partner that you still want them, know them, and still want them to know you.
+Eye contact can make people feel known and loved since eye contact creates and deepens bonds and attachments.

 Going Beyond Eye Contact

 While eye contact can be a great tool in attraction, it takes more than some flirty eyes to cultivate a dating relationship.
+While there is consciousness heightened by eye contact, you’ll also have to talk to the person you’re attracted to.
 Verbal communication is always the best route.
 It is crucial to work towards being upfront about your intentions, being honest about your desires, and being open to what the other person wants and needs.
+Eye contact coupled with this verbal communication makes for more effective communication.

 Healthy relationships take more than body language.
-They take wholistic communication, effort, and the willingness to change and compromise.
+They take holistic communication, effort, and the willingness to change and compromise.
 It can be tricky to navigate them alone.
-Cultivating healthy relationships is where a licensed therapist can help your relationship, whether it is just beginning, or you have been together for 50 years.
+Cultivating healthy relationships is where a licensed therapist can help your relationship, whether it is just beginning or you have been together for 50 years.

 Therapists can help you move beyond vague connection tactics and go deeper into your bond together.
-Working through conflict and finding a resolution, both partners are happy with is one of the ways a relationship therapist can help.
-Therapists can also help you work better together, amplifying each other's strengths, and supporting each other where there is room for improvement.
+Working through conflict and finding a resolution both partners are happy with is one way a relationship therapist can help.
+Therapists can also help you work better together, amplifying each other's strengths and supporting each other where there is room for improvement.

 Couples therapy is a way to move beyond, relying on attraction only for the foundation of your relationship.
 Relationship therapy is a way to go deeper, be more intentional, and create a foundation that can weather any storm.